Christopher Robin Milne: Family

-Christopher Robin Milne had one child, a daughter named Clare, who had cerebral palsy.
+Milne had one child, a daughter named Clare, who had cerebral palsy.
 In adult life, she led several charitable campaigns for the condition, including the Clare Milne Trust.
-She died in 2012 at the age of 56 of a heart abnormality.
+She died in 2012, at the age of 56, of a heart abnormality.

 Portrayal

-Christopher Robin Milne is portrayed by Will Tilston and Alex Lawther in Goodbye Christopher Robin, a 2017 film which was "inspired by" his relationship with his father.
+Milne is portrayed by Will Tilston and Alex Lawther in Goodbye Christopher Robin, a 2017 film which was "inspired by" his relationship with his father.